 The piece de resistance is a philanthropic safari, whereby as part of a safari (or indeed, a whole safari if you are interested), you visit a philanthropic project as an integral part of your holiday.
 This can be conservation oriented, community, or humanitarian.
 Again, this results in a completely different, enlightened and enriched experience.

+We've already established at a base cost for a luxury safari to Africa is $1200 per person per night, but can be much more.
 So what other considerations are there?
 Okay, let’s take a camp like Mombo in Botswana.
-This retails (depending upon the season) from $2500 to $4000.00 per person per night.
+This retails (depending upon the season) from $2500 to $5000.00 per person per night.
 That is at the far end and covers the accommodation, activities and meal costs.
 But one still must add on flights to get there, whether schedule or charter.

 You can be clever, and, if not dictated to by school holidays, you can travel out of season, what is commonly known as the ‘green season’ in Africa.
 For anyone trying to make a real saving, this is the perfect time to travel!
 It is certainly my favourite time to travel in Africa, providing you can put up with the heat and a chance of rain.
 But the game viewing is still as good as ever and, in some countries, even better!

 So, the rationale.
-You may be asking, “why is it so expensive?”
+You may be asking, “why is a luxury safari cost so much?”
 This is quite easy to answer.
 The average hotel has how many bedrooms?
 21?
 46?
 120?
 Take the running costs and amortise them between the guests.
 However, the average luxury camp in Africa has just eight tents or rooms.